 We continue to consistently exceed the service and patient care expectations of your patients.
 We do so by investing in staff education and new treatment modalities.
 We maintain a warm and pleasing environment for your patients.
 We strive to be available and accessible.
 We will continually work to insure respectful communication with every patient and are aware that it is how we serve that creates your patient experience.

 Transfer of patients is always determined with patient safety in mind.
-We have discontinued using the 55 modifier.
 The post-op report will release your patient back to your care when they are happy.
 In most cases this is one-to-two weeks after surgery.

 I look forward to working with you in the upcoming year!

 In our quest to provide better care for your patients, we began performing dropless cataract surgery after January 1st of 2016.
 As you know, some patients still need drops for inherent conditions such as epiretinal membrane, diabetic macular edema, etc.Over 90% of patients need no eyedrops after surgery, but as many as one in ten may develop “rebound inflammation” after the intravitreal steroid effect wears off.Â These patients typically present 3 weeks out from surgery with iritis symptoms such as redness, irritation or photophobia.Â They respond well to initiation of topical steroids.Â They may call the office (invariably Friday at 4:30PM!) and we call in a prescription for Pred Forte and have them schedule as soon as convenient, usually within a couple of days.